isi-mube/Cytology-Codex/02_py_scripts/01_salivary_gland/README.md

 # 📈 Results

-This second and final model was with 200 unique images for each class.
-The more images are added, the better the model performance.
+This second and final model used 200 unique images for each class.
+Increasing the number of images improved the model performance.

 <table width="100%">
   <tr>